ChangePool/cardano-improvement-proposals/incentives/response.md

 Resistance to change is a long-standing and frustrating problem.
 The following stages are designed to reflect commitment and address readiness for change:

-- **Precontemplation**—No intention to change.
-Problem behavior seen as having more pros than cons.
+- **Precontemplation**—There is no intention to change.
+Problem behavior is seen as having more pros than cons.
 - **Contemplation**—Thinking about changing.
-Seeking information about problem.
+Seeking information about problems.
 Evaluating pros and cons of change.
-Self- and environmental reevaluation.
+Reevaluating self and the environment.
 - **Preparation**—Ready to change in attitude and behavior.
 May have begun to increase self-regulation and to change.
 Increased commitment to change.
-- **Action**—Modifying the problem behavior.
+- **Action**—Modifying problem behavior.
 Learning skills, methods and processes to prevent reversal to full return to problem behavior.
 - **Maintenance**—Sustaining changes that have been accomplished.
-Continue methods of overt behavior change.
+Continuing methods of overt behavior change.

+Moving between stages is expected to be:

+- Nonlinear
+- Not proportional, in terms of time
+- Backward and forward

 ## References